unkn0wn-root/terraster/README.md

           - url: http://frontend-2.local.com:3000
             weight: 3
             max_connections: 800

+  - name: frontend_redirect
+    host: frontend.local.com
+    port: 80
+    # this will redirect to 443 based on host so you can have multiple hosts on the same port
+    # but keep in mind that you have to have correct host redirect so this :80 -> frontend.local.com:443
+    http_redirect: true
+    redirect_port: 443

+  - name: backend_api_redirect
+    host: internal-api1.local.com
+    port: 80
+    http_redirect: true
+    redirect_port: 8455 # this will redirect to 8455 - mark host field

 # global health check will be used by every service that don't have health_check configuration
 health_check: